 - Competitive spirit and the desire to improve personal results

-As well as in class PE lessons, children have the opportunities for a wide range of after school sports clubs, such as football, street dance and fencing.
+As well as in class PE lessons, children have the opportunities for a wide range of after-school sports clubs, such as football, street dance, table tennis and fencing.
 We have various school teams who take part in inter-school competition and we have a successful history when competing in these events.

 Sport Outside of School

 Many of our children take part in sports and physical activities outside of school and their achievements are celebrated in school times.
-Several of our children excel at gymnastics and dance and have won competitions individually and as part of a group.
-We have several children that compete in swimming competitions outside of school, many children play for local football teams and another has taken part in regional trampolining competitions!
+Several of our children excel at gymnastics and dance, having won competitions individually and as part of a group.
+We have several children that compete in swimming competitions outside of school.
+Many children play for local football teams and one child has taken part in regional trampolining competitions!